 4) number of total hours or weekly hours you will be available to work with us.

 — AND ATTACH: A resume or another description of your previous work and volunteer experience.

-We aim to respond by 7 business days after you apply, when we may ask you to interview in person, or via phone or video conference.
+We aim to respond by 7 business days after you apply.
+The interview will be conducted over Zoom.
 At that time, you may also be asked to provide contact information for three references.